 We anticipate that our existing capital resources combined with anticipated future cash flows will be sufficient to support our operating needs at least through the end of 2009.
-However, we anticipate that we may require additional funding to continue our research and investigational product development programs, to conduct preclinical studies and trials, for operating expenses, to pursue regulatory approvals for our investigational product candidates, for the costs involved in filing and prosecuting patent applications and enforcing or defending our patent claims, if any, and we may require additional funding to establish additional manufacturing and marketing capabilities in the future.
-In particular, we expect to make other substantial payments to Acrux and Tanabe, in accordance with our agreements with them in connection with the licensing of certain compounds.
+However, we anticipate that we may require additional funding to continue our research and investigational product development programs, to conduct preclinical studies and trials, to fund operating expenses, to pursue regulatory approvals for our investigational product candidates, to finance the costs involved in filing and prosecuting patent applications and enforcing or defending our patent claims, if any, and we may require additional funding to establish additional or new manufacturing and marketing capabilities in the future, or to launch a product.
+In particular, we expect to make other substantial payments to Acrux and Mitsubishi Tanabe, in accordance with our agreements with them in connection with the licensing of certain compounds.
 These payments are based on certain development, regulatory and sales milestones.
 In addition, we are required to make royalty payments on any future product sales.
 Similar to the transaction with Evamist, we may consider selling or licensing any of our products in development or our commercial product in order to raise additional funding.
-We may seek to access the public or private equity markets whenever conditions are favorable.
+We may seek to access the public or private equity markets at any time.
 The sale of additional equity securities would result in additional dilution to our stockholders.
-We may also seek additional funding through strategic alliances and other financing mechanisms.
+We may also seek additional funding through strategic alliances, acquisitions of companies with cash balances and other financing mechanisms.
 We cannot assure you that adequate funding will be available on terms acceptable to us, if at all.
 If adequate funds are not available, we may be required to curtail significantly one or more of our investigational product development programs or obtain funds through arrangements with collaborators or others.
 This may require us to relinquish rights to certain of our technologies or investigational product candidates.
 To the extent that we are unable to obtain third party funding for such expenses, we expect that increased expenses may result in future losses from operations.
 We are continually evaluating our existing portfolio and we may choose to divest or spin-off one or more of our products or investigational product candidates at any time.
 We cannot assure you that we will successfully develop our products under development or that our products, if approved for sale, will generate revenues sufficient to enable us to earn a profit.